-The sector costs the government $6.1 billion each year and services 4.1 million students per year, but the report’s authors believe the sector is not targeting that funding appropriately and suggests overhauling it with measures such as a new national regulator and reformed course pricing.
+The sector costs the government $6.1 billion each year and services 4.1 million students per year but the report’s authors believe that the sector is not targeting that funding appropriately and suggests overhauling the sector with measures such as a new national regulator and reformed course pricing.

 "There is substantial scope to reduce waste and better target the $6.1 billion in government spending," said Commissioner Jonathan Coppel in a statement.